Types of Equity Release (2025)

 Interest

-The interest charged on an equity release lifetime mortgage varies depending on the lender.
+The interest charged on an equity release lifetime mortgage varies depending on the lender and type of loan.

-The interest debt is compounded, thereby increasing and adding to the overall amount owed.
+The interest debt is compounded, thereby significantly increasing the overall amount owed over time.

-Voluntary repayment plans prevent the total debt from increasing over time and imply that less needs to be repaid when the property is sold.
+Voluntary repayment plans prevent the total debt from increasing over time and ensure that less needs to be repaid when the property is sold.

 Take note

-Interest is only levied on lifetime mortgages and not home reversion plans.
+Interest is only levied on lifetime mortgages and not on home reversion plans.

 Financial Advice

-Not only are you required to do so, but it’s in your benefit to seek the guidance of a qualified financial advisor or broker when considering equity release.
+It’s to your benefit to seek the guidance of a qualified equity release advisor or broker when considering equity release.

-They’ll help you understand the stages, advantages and disadvantages, alternatives, and the effects of equity release on your tax and state benefits.
+An advisor will help you understand the steps, advantages and disadvantages, and potential effects of equity release.

-Financial advisors will assist in evaluating your unique situation and help determine the best course of action.
+Financial advisors will assist in evaluating your unique situation, explaining your alternatives, and helping determine the best course of action.

 The Synergy of Employee Volunteering and Equity Release

-Employee volunteering and equity release institutions can create a powerful synergy that benefits both communities and organizations.
+Employee volunteering and equity release institutions can create a powerful synergy that benefits communities and organisations.

 Equity release institutions provide the financial backing needed for charitable initiatives, while employee volunteering amplifies the impact on the ground, leading to more significant and sustainable outcomes.